Metal Roof vs. Shingles Cost: What Impacts How Much You Pay?

 1. Asphalt shingles tend to be cheaper up front.

 Traditionally the more popular roofing material, asphalt shingles are less expensive than metal roofs, both for the material and installation.
-This type of roof shingles typically costs $100 to $200 per 100 square feet, whereas metal roofs can cost as much as $120 to $900 per 100 square feet.
+This type of roof shingles typically costs between $5,700 and $12,000 for material and installation, whereas metal roofs typically cost between $5,659 and $16,149.
 Professional roofers can install asphalt shingles with basic tools and basic knowledge of techniques and don’t require the expertise and specialized equipment needed to install metal roofs.
 Plus, most asphalt roofs can be placed right on top of the existing roof, making them easy to install in just 1 to 2 days.
 However, any roof repairs needed will also add time and money to the project.

 2. Labor may be less expensive to install a shingle roof.